 Signing a traffic ticket is a promise to appear in court.
-If you don’t pay your fine prior to the court date or get the court date moved by the court in advance you must appear in court.
-Failure to appear in court could result in penalties including your arrest.
+If you don’t pay your fine prior to the court date or get the court date moved by the court in advance, you must appear in court.
+Failure to appear in court could result in penalties including a bench warrant for your arrest.
 If you think you might have trouble appearing on your scheduled court date, contact a Georgia traffic court lawyer as soon as possible to discuss your options.

 If I miss my court date, can I just pay the fine?